The-OpenROAD-Project/OpenROAD/docs/contrib/GitGuide.md

 git pull upstream master
 ```

-When you want to update the feature branch with changes in main after
+When you want to update the feature branch with changes in master after
 you created the branch, check the section on
 [updating a PR](#updating-your-pull-request).